Free Cash Flow Forecast Template

 Check out the Xero Marketplace or QBO App Store, which provides a wide range of bolt ons that can automate many of the processes that can cause headaches when managing your cash.
 Float is one of these apps, and can create and automatically update your cash flow forecast using the data in your Xero or QuickBooks Online account.

-Other add ons that can help you keep a handle on your cash flow include Chaser, which automates the task of chasing clients to pay their invoices, and Receipt Bank, which streamlines the staff expense claims process.
+Other add-ons that can help you keep a handle on your cash flow include Chaser, which automates the task of chasing clients to pay their invoices, and Dext, which streamlines the staff expense claims process.